MickeMakaron/gyg-framework/README.md

 TEMPLATE FILE:
 Contains the structure of the page.

-To use gyg-framework's rendering, in your model file, simply set the path of your template file to "$gyg['templatePath'] = 'absolutePathToTemplate' and include gyg-framework's render path (include(GYG_RENDER_PATH);) at the end.
+To use gyg-framework's rendering, in your model file, simply set the path of your template file to

+    $gyg['templatePath'] = 'absolutePathToTemplate'
+and include gyg-framework's render path at the end.

+    include(GYG_RENDER_PATH);